 Join us in live shows that explore innovative research and related hobbies at home.
 Each episode in the series highlights scientists and researchers at Berkeley Lab.
 Make sure to download the worksheets beforehand to follow along in easy at-home activities.
-Every live stream begins at 2pm PST.
-This series is open to the public!
+Recordings of previous sessions have also been uploaded to YouTube and are linked below.

 Join scientists from Joint BioEnergy Institute and Joint Genome Institute as they take us through the steps and share tips for baking bread.
 All you need is curiosity, water, flour and a jar.
 Afterwards, learn how some scientists have turned their home gardens into laboratories.

 Did you know that our engineers custom build a lot of the equipment used in Berkeley Lab research?
 Meet some of some of the people behind the big magnets and running experiments on our Advanced Light Source!
 Stay for a quick introduction to TinkerCAD and learn about the ways our engineers used 3D Design in their work.

 Ever wondered what goes on within the iconic dome building at Berkeley Lab?
 Our particle accelerator supports research in a wide variety of fields.
 In this episode, we'll build a crystal together and learn how x-ray crystallography is used to examine structures.